Nature Restoration Fund - Priorities for Action

 Habitat and species restoration – management for enhancement and connectivity (priorities below)

-- Halting the decline of pollinators and increasing habitat for amphibians, mammals and birds at risk by making more space for native flower-rich habitats and grassland, streams, extended hedges and field margins, native trees and ponds
+- Halting the decline of pollinators and increasing habitat for amphibians, mammals and birds at risk by making more space for native flower-rich habitats and grassland, streams, extended hedges and field margins, native trees and ponds.
+In agricultural settings, we prioritise proposals that work across clusters of multiple land holdings.

-- Supporting changes in management to favour diversity of species and habitat structure at a landscape/large-scale level
+- Supporting changes in management to favour diversity of species and habitat structure at a landscape/large-scale level.
+This can include herbivores where they are a key barrier to habitat restoration, including woodlands and other upland habitats.

 - Adopting nature-based approaches to managing key ecosystems such as the uplands.